fastscape-lem/fastscapelib/doc/source/guide_grids.md

   node.

-Although grid faces or cells are not represented explicitly (i.e., cell geometry is stored as grid data members), some of their properties are exposed through the grid API using the conventions above (e.g., {cpp:func}`~fastscapelib::grid::nodes_areas` returns the area of the direct vicinity of each node).
+Although grid faces or cells are not represented explicitly (i.e., cell geometry is not stored as grid data), some of their properties are exposed through the grid API using the conventions above (e.g., {cpp:func}`~fastscapelib::grid::nodes_areas` returns the area of the direct vicinity of each node).

+See Sections {ref}`grid-node-iterators` and {ref}`connectivity-node-neighbors`
+for more details on how to iterate through grid nodes and their neighbors.

 (node-status-boundary-conditions)=
 ## Node Status and Boundary Conditions